 Certain items can fill up your tank faster or harm the helpful bacteria that break down waste:

-Brandon gets heavy rainfall, especially during summer months.
+Brandon gets heavy rainfall, especially from June through October.
 Too much water entering your system can push solids into your drain field before they're properly broken down.
 If your area floods frequently, you might need more frequent pumping.

 Older septic systems or those with previous problems may need more frequent attention.
 If your system is over 20 years old, consider annual inspections to catch issues early.